 Abstract

 The cross checker reports that the source code provided by Huawei was carefully analyzed and found to be consistent with the description in the input document JVET-O0652.
-The cross checker could exactly reproduce the results reported in JVET-O0652 for the test on top of CE4-1.2 for the RA configuration and sequence classes C and D. The cross check simulations for LB and the higher resolution sequence classes are still running.
-This document will be updated once more data is available.
-The measured encoder and decoder run time ratios are similar to those reported in JVET-O0652.
+The cross checker could exactly reproduce the results reported in JVET-O0652 for the test on top of CE4-1.2 for the RA configuration and sequence classes C and D. The measured encoder and decoder run time ratios are similar to those reported in JVET-O0652.
 The variant on top of CE4-1.3 has not been run by the cross checker.

 Source Code Analysis